Early signs of shingles can include tingling and localized pain. You may also develop a blistering rash that can itch, burn, or hurt.

-Doctors are often able to quickly diagnose shingles from the appearance of the rash.
+Doctors can often quickly diagnose shingles from the appearance of the skin rash.

-You may begin to notice pink or red blotchy patches on one side of your body.
-These patches cluster along nerve pathways.
-Some people report feeling shooting pains in the area of the rash.
+When the rash starts, you may notice pink or red blotchy patches on one side of your body along nerve pathways.

-Blisters are most common on the torso and face, but they can occur elsewhere.
-In rare cases, the rash appears on the lower body.
+Blisters usually appear on the face and torso but can occur elsewhere.
+In rare cases, there’s no rash.

-Blisters sometimes erupt and ooze.
+The blisters sometimes erupt and ooze.
 They may then turn slightly yellow and begin to flatten.
-As they dry out, scabs begin to form.
-Each blister can take one to two weeks to completely crust over.
+As they dry out, scabs form.
+Each blister can take

-Once all blisters have completely crusted over, there is low risk of spreading the virus.
+Once all blisters have completely crusted over, there’s a low risk of transmitting the virus.

-Shingles often appears around the rib cage or waist, and may look like a “belt” or half belt.
-You might also hear this formation referred to as a “shingles band” or a “shingles girdle.”
+Shingles often appears around the rib cage or waist and may look like a “belt” or “half belt.”
+You might also hear this formation called a “shingles band” or a “shingles girdle.”

 This classic presentation is easily recognizable as shingles.
 The belt can cover a wide area on one side of your midsection.
 Its location can make tight clothing particularly uncomfortable.

 Ophthalmic shingles, also known as herpes zoster ophthalmicus, occurs around the eye.
 Often, it starts as a burning or tingling sensation on the scalp, cheeks, or forehead.